aripan/TreatUrHunger_Front-End/README.md

 You can login using the following credentials:

-- Email: test@gmail.com
+- Username: testUser
 - Password: password

-Or you can Register using a fake email/password.
+Or you can Register a new account.

 ## Notes